Become the best version of yourself today.

 Functional and Well Designed

 The solution is not so much to eliminate stairs, but to have a room on the first floor next to a bathroom that can be used as a bedroom if needed.
 But there is so much more that can be done.
 Those horrible steel grab bars?
-Why not a pleasant-looking well-designed ledge with the same functional utility?
+Why not a pleasant-looking, well-designed ledge with the same functional utility?
 Easy.
 The problem is that the design thinking around this sector has, at best, been in a lazy default mode.
 This is where Chad comes in.
-His approach is to question this less than satisfactory situation with some fresh thinking and investigation.
+His approach is to question this less-than-satisfactory situation with some fresh thinking and investigation.
 He recently wrote this piece about the topic.

-and beautiful homes for retirement in a single-level home only (with no other option), decorated with electric lift-assist chairs and with enough padding and metallic grab bars that it begins to resemble the very casket we’re all trying to avoid.”
+“The status quo seems to suggest we are to sacrifice our active lives and beautiful homes for retirement in a single-level home only (with no other option), decorated with electric lift-assist chairs and with enough padding and metallic grab bars that it begins to resemble the very casket we’re all trying to avoid.”

 Things Are Changing